apache/mxnet/docs/api/python/gluon/text.md

 ```

-Now we are ready to access the GloVe word embedding vectors for indexed words.
+Now we are ready to access the GloVe word embedding vectors for the indexed words.

 ```python
 >>> my_vocab.embedding[['hello', 'world']]